 Claimant in this case sought compensation for exposure to mold that caused neurocognitive and musculoskeletal problems.
 The trial court in Howard County allowed testimony from plaintiffs’ expert that this mold exposure caused injury.
 The expert based his opinion on a differential diagnosis which basically means process of elimination.
 The Claimant won at trial and the defendant insurance company appealed.

 Certainly, the expert’s opinion had some flaws that the defendant readily exposed on cross examination.
 He did not test the buildings for mold exposure because the presence of a musty smell alone was enough.
 The basis for his opinion was that these patients were in mold invested buildings, removed from the area, and then returned.
+Juries get annoyed by all of this “I assumed it without any foundation” testimony.
+I can’t blame them.

 The expert’s conclusions are based on the fact that the subjects got better when taken out of the area and worse when exposed again.
 Certainly, that is a theory that works for concluding that you better call someone if we are taking about your child’s bedroom.
 But the question here is whether this methodology passes Frye-Reed.
 The Maryland high court said that it did not.